Code-Institute-Submissions/MS1_gladahojen/README.md

 ### ___ *STRATEGY* ___

 Who is it for?
+    Current and new custumers and bike riders.
 What is it?
+    A webpage that describes the different services and products provided.
-Why an I building it?
+Why am I building it?
+    The current webpage isn't really good or up to date, and the workshop's web presence today is mostly instagram and facebook, but custumers are mostly around their 40's and up.
+My assumtpion is that they usually don't hang out as much on social media.

 ### ___ *SCOPE* ___